Insects and cell line culture.

 Quantitative real-time PCR (qRT-PCR).

 qRT-PCR was performed on an ABI 7500 Fast Real-Time PCR System (Applied Biosystems) using SYBR® Premix Ex Taq™ II (Tli RNaseH Plus) kit (Takara, Japan).
 The cycling program for qRT-PCR assays for miRNA or mRNA was as follows: initial incubation at 50°C for 2 min and then at 95°C for 2 min, followed by 40 cycles of 95°C for 15 s and 60°C for 30 s according to the manufacturer’s protocol.
 Analysis of the qRT-PCR data was carried out using the 2−∆∆Ct method of relative quantification.
-As an endogenous control, the EF-1α and U6 snRNA transcripts were used to normalize the expression level of mRNA (or DNA) and miRNA, respectively [52, 53].
+As an endogenous control, the EF-1α and U6 snRNA transcripts were used to normalize the expression level of mRNA (or DNA) and miRNA, respectively [46, 47].
 RT-qPCR plates were set up with three cDNA biological replicates and two technical replicates of each biological replicate.
 Samples for three biological replicates were collected over at least two days and two plastic petri dishes for wheat aphid culture.
-All primers in the study were designed based on information from a transcriptome library (PRJNA555831) of R. padi and were listed in Table S1.
+All primers were designed based on information from a transcriptome library (PRJNA555831) of R. padi and were listed in additional file 4.

 Cloning and sequence analysis of vg cDNA.

-qRT-PCR results showed that vg expression levels were significantly higher in the winged aphids relative to wingless aphids, so we cloned and sequenced vg cDNA to examine its role in wing development.
-Specifically, total RNA from a mixed sample consisting of 60 aphids from various developmental stages and morphs was isolated as described above.
-For ampliﬁcation of a partial vestigial cDNA sequence, PCR primers were designed based on information from the transcriptome library (PRJNA555831) of R. padi.
-The 5’- and 3’-ends of the cDNA molecules were ampliﬁed using the rapid ampliﬁcation of cDNA ends method with the Gene-RACE Kit (Takara Biotechnology, Dalian, China) following the manufacturer’s instructions.
+qRT-PCR results showed that vg expression levels were significantly higher in the winged aphids relative to wingless aphids, so we cloned and sequencing vg cDNA to examine its role in wing development.
+Specifically, total RNA from a mixed sample consisting of 60 aphids from various developmental stages and morphs was isolated as described above The 5’- and 3’-ends of the cDNA molecules were ampliﬁed using the rapid ampliﬁcation of cDNA ends method with the Gene-RACE Kit (Takara Biotechnology, Dalian, China) following the manufacturer’s instructions.
 BLAST searches for homologous sequences and the prediction of conserved regions were performed on the National Center for Biotechnology Information (NCBI) website (https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 Total proteins were extracted from 300 body walls of third instar nymphs by using 1× SDS-PAGE loading buffer (diluted by 1× PBS buffer, pH 7.5).
-A total of 30 μg of protein was loaded onto an SDS-polyacrylamide gel.
-After electrophoresis under 100 V for 2 h, protein was transferred to polyvinylidene difluoride membranes (Millipore, USA) under 100 mA for 20-30 min.
-Blots were then blocked in TBST (0.1% Tween 20 in TBS, pH 8.0) and 5% nonfat powdered dry milk (w/v) for 2 h.
-The blot was then probed using primary antibodies against vg protein at a dilution of 1:1000 in TBST with 5% nonfat powdered dry milk by incubating for 2 h.
-After the membrane was washed with TBST three times for 10 min each time, the membranes were incubated with horseradish peroxidase-conjugated secondary antibodies (Jackson ImmunoResearch, West Grove, PA, USA) at a dilution of 1:20000 in TBST for 30 min.
+A total of 30 μg of proteins was loaded onto an SDS-polyacrylamide gel.
+After elevtrophoresis under 100 V for 2 h, protein was transferred to polyvinylidene difluoride membranes (Millipore, USA) under 100 mA for 20-30 min.
+Blots was then blocked in TBST (0.1% Tween 20 in TBS, pH 8.0) and 5% nonfat powdered dry milk (w/v) for 2 h.
+The membranes were incubated with primary antibodies for 2 h.
+After the membrane was washed with TBST three times for 10 min each time, the membranes were incubated with HRP-conjugated secondary antibodies for 30 min.
 After three additional washes with TBS, immunolabeled bands were detected by Immobilon Western Chemiluminescent HRP Substrate (Millipore Sigma, USA).
 Protein bands were scanned (Bio-Rad, Hercules, CA, USA).
 The antibodies used in this study were purchased from Abiotech (Jinan, China).
 All was performed at room temperature.

 RNA interference (RNAi)